-The Centralized Intake Department is the entry point for Community Residence, Intensive Apartment Program, and Single Room Occupancy (SRO).
-Mental health diagnosis is required for most CNYS housing programs and Single Point of Access (SPOA) form required for all programs.
+The Centralized Intake Department is the entry point for Community Residence-Single Room Occupancy (CR-SRO), Intensive Apartment Program (IAP), and Supportive-Single Room Occupancy (SP-SRO).
+Mental health diagnosis and OMH SPMI criteria are required for most of our housing programs and the Single Point of Access (SPOA) form required for all programs.
 SPOA must be completed and received by CID prior to scheduling an appointment.
 Intakes may be done off-site to meet consumer needs.

 Support services for homeless adults with Axis 1 diagnosis of substance use disorder and/or mental health disorder.
 Case managers work with program participants to develop Individualized Service Plans with goals of reaching self-sufficiency within 2 years.
 Weekly contact and bi-weekly home visits by case manager to assist with linking to community supports.